Follow these 6 steps to successfully implement your strategic plan.

 Implementation is the process that turns strategies and plans into actions in order to accomplish strategic objectives and goals.
 Implementing your strategic plan is as important, or even more important, than your strategy.
+The video The Secret to Strategic Implementation is a great way to learn how to take your implementation to the next level.

 - 60% of organizations don’t link strategy to budgeting